CDCgov/RecordLinker/docs/site/reference.md

 if they are a match or not.

 **Note**: When most features are compared, we are doing a 1 to 1 comparison (e.g. "M" == "M").
-However, some features have the ability to have multiple values (e.g. `FIRST_NAME`), thus feature matching is designed to compare one list of values to another list of values.
-For example, an incoming record could have a FIRST_NAME of ["John", "Dean"] and we could be comparing them to an existing Patient with the FIRST_NAME of ["John", "D"].
+However, some features have the ability to have multiple values (e.g. `GIVEN_NAME`), thus feature matching is designed to compare one list of values to another list of values.
+For example, an incoming record could have a GIVEN_NAME of ["John", "Dean"] and we could be comparing them to an existing Patient with the GIVEN_NAME of ["John", "D"].

 `func:recordlinker.linking.matchers.feature_match_any`